dpino/hbase-loader/README.md

 Parameters
 ----------

-   * &lt;tablename&gt;: Name of the table where to import the files.
+   * *tablename*.
+Name of the table where to import the files.
-   * &lt;dir&gt;: Directory containing files to import.
+   * *dir*.
+Directory containing files to import.